githubteacher/developers-jan/ciaran036-derry.md

 - Walled City Brewery

 ### Great places for buns
-- Doherty's bakery
+- Doherty's bakery - Try a jam turnover
-- Get a vol-au-vent from Frankie Ramsey's
+- Frankie Ramsey's - known for their vol-au-vents

 ### Fun things to do
 - Dunnes stores